jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (v) an employer's superannuation contribution other than a contribution referred to in subsection (9):
     (vi) a payment excluded by regulations made under this Act.
   (d)
+Exclusion for specified contractors and other non-employees (1B) Despite subsection (1), an amount is not salary or wages if it is a payment made to a person who is— (a) a specified contractor, as defined in section 6 of the Employment Relations Act 2000; or (b) not an employee under that section because their employment status is determined as other than an employee under another Act.
 Employees’ expenditure on account
 (2) A payment of expenditure on account of an employee is included in their salary or wages.
 Payments to working partners